acsmith55/Bipartite-Shiny-App/README.md

 # Bipartite-Shiny-App
-Bipartite-style network R Shiny App
+Bipartite-style network R Shiny App.
+This is an R Script.